 If parking isn’t available on-site, please confirm that the band will at least have temporary access to a loading dock or loading zone.
 It's important for them to be as close as possible to your space during the unloading process, as most bands travel with a fair amount of equipment.
 Once unloading is finished, they can relocate their vehicle(s) to nearby parking.
 Please note that you will need to reimburse the band for any parking fees or charges they may incur.

 If possible, it's best to allow 1.5-2 hours for your band’s breakdown and load out process.
 Certain factors can cause unavoidable delays, including the distance between the performance area and the loading dock, the movement of other vendors who may block exits, or guests who want to chat.

 Your band will do their best to load out in 60 minutes if requested, but we cannot guarantee this in all situations.

 Our bands have played in just about every space imaginable—small, large, old, new, inside, outside—and have a wealth of experience getting the sound volume just right.
 They will make any necessary adjustments to suit your venue and will respond to any requests for volume adjustments from you or your venue.

 Standard house outlets are often 20-amp circuits.
 They're more common in newer construction, but may be found in older homes as well.
 They're generally in the kitchen, bath, laundry, garage and exterior of the house—areas that tend to support more appliances and equipment.

-If you need additional speakers elsewhere in your space, you can explore options with your venue and an A-V vendor.
+Typically, bands do not provide remote speaker systems.
+Their main sound system will be set up where they will be performing.
+If you need additional speakers elsewhere in your space, you can explore options with your venue and an audio-visual (AV) vendor.

 Three to four 20-amp circuits will accommodate most bands in most situations, though requested power supply varies depending on equipment.